Concerns heightened for farmworkers as another heat wave hits Washington

 Heat illnesses are preventable, but a July 29 worker fatality at a south-central Washington hops farm, she said, shows the state lacks effective rules and implementation.

-Florencio Guetas Vargas was found midafternoon slumped by the step of his tractor after the end of his shift when temperatures hovered in the low 90s, at a farm near Toppenish where he worked.
+Florencio Guetas Vargas was found midafternoon slumped by the step of his tractor after the end of his shift when temperatures hovered in the low 90s, according to the employer, at a farm near Toppenish where he worked.
 The Yakima County Coroner’s Office attributed his death to atherosclerotic disease with environmental heat as a contributing factor.

 Volunteers have also checked in on farmworkers in Grandview, Mattawa, and other agricultural communities.
 Among them is UFW volunteer Chelsea Dimas, who visits Sunnyside fields, up to six times a week.